Government of Canada and Province of British Columbia support 14 fish and seafood innovation projects

 - Ninety-seven projects have received BCSRIF funding since its inception in 2019, representing an investment of more than $126 million in the rebuilding of wild Pacific salmon stocks and supporting the BC fish and seafood sector.

-- Additional information on projects selected for BCSRIF funding can be found online here.
+- Additional information on projects selected for BCSRIF funding can be found online: www.dfo-mpo.gc.ca/fisheries-peches/initiatives/fish-fund-bc-fonds-peche-cb/projects-projets-eng.html

 - The BCSRIF is a 70 per cent federal, 30 per cent provincial cost-shared program.